 Entrance Fee: 10 pesos

-Located at the foothills of the Sierra Juarez mountains, Teotitlan del Valle is known for handwoven rugs.
-The intricate designs are made using wool dyed with natural materials like indigo and cochineal, an insect that burrows into cactus leaves.
+Located at the foothills of the Sierra Juarez mountains, Teotitlan del Valle is known for its acclaimed Zapotec weavers.
+Using handlooms, they create incredibly beautiful pieces such as rugs and purses.
+After the wool is collected, brushed, and spun into thread, it’s dyed with natural materials like indigo and cochineal, an insect that burrows into cactus leaves.

 Yagul Archaeological Site

 If the archeological sites of Mexico interest you, you’ll enjoy exploring Yagul which is a small Zapotec city known to locals as Pueblo Viejo, or old town.
 Yagul is best known for the Palace of the Six Patios which forms a bit of a labyrinth when viewed from above.
 This site also has a well-preserved ball court.

 This is the type of ruin you’ll likely share with only a few others or have all to yourself.
 I still recommend arriving early as a tour bus arrived just as I was leaving.
 Colectivo taxis will drop you off at the head of the road, from which you’ll need to walk 15-20 minutes to the site.
 The walk is pleasant, past fields of agave, and looking in awe as Yagul comes into view atop the mountain.

 Hours: 10 am to 4 pm Sunday – Wednesday

 Mitla was the religious center for the Zapotecs who inhabited the areas around Oaxaca City.
 Still occupied when the Spanish arrived, Mitla is known for the geometric mosaics that adorn many of the structures.
 The mosaics are made of small stone pieces and that are arranged together without the use of mortar.